spraakbanken/swell-project/Normalization_guidelines.md

    Min bostad   är stor och gul , och ligger i ett fint hus   &nbsp; &larr; Even bigger change

-As exemplified above, our notion of minimal target hypothesis involves changing as few tokens as possible provided that the sentence be grammatical (and provided that we do not change the meaning, pragmatics or style).
+   As exemplified above, our notion of minimal target hypothesis involves changing as few tokens as possible to render the sentence in a grammatical form, while (as far as possible) not changing the meaning, pragmatics or style.

 <!--- (Our tool currently only allows for a single target hypothesis, so there is no way of encoding multiple hypotheses.) --->

 ## Principles for normalisation

-This section provide more detail on how to construct a minimal target hypothesis for a sentence that deviates from the norm of the standard language.
+This section attempts to make the principles of normalisation, and of constructing a minimal target hypothesis, more concrete.

 ### General principles

-The minimal target hypothesis attempts to minimise the number of deviations from the original learner text, and is confined to deviations in terms of spelling, morphology and syntax.
-Lexical choice?
+The minimal target hypothesis is a rendering of the learner expression in a form that involves changing as few tokens as possible, while not changing (or changing as little as possible) the meaning, pragmatics and style. _Lexical choice?_

 First, _always_ keep to the following two principles: